bdmorin/gh-userfetch/README.md

 # 👨‍💻 gh-userfetch

-An extension for [GitHub CLI](https://github.com/cli/cli) to show your GitHub profile inspired by [dylanaraps/neofetch](https://github.com/dylanaraps/neofetch) .
+An extension for [GitHub CLI](https://github.com/cli/cli) to show your GitHub profile inspired by [sheepla/gh-userfetch](https://github.com/sheepla/gh-userfetch) .

+The original was archived, so I'm just dipping my toes in the pool.

 <img src="./screenshot.png" width="80%" />